 HUYTON COLLEGE, Nr LIVERPOOL;

-SCARISBRICK HOTEL, SOUTHPORT;
+SCARISBRICK HOTEL (downstairs), SOUTHPORT;

 THE WILTON PRESTWICH